The fast turnaround time for the harvest to reach your table is the reason why you should consider growing microgreens at home.

-The importance of home-grown and pesticide-free food cannot be emphasized enough, in the current ongoing scenario of food practices.
-With Microgreens gaining popularity as a superfood, more and more people are growing them at home!
+Even if you do not have the time and space for gardening, you can still easily grow microgreens at home in varied climatic conditions in India.
+The importance of home-grown and pesticide-free food cannot be emphasized enough, in the current ongoing scenario of food practices in India and around the world.
+With Microgreens gaining popularity as a superfood, more and more people are growing them at home.
 And surprisingly, Microgreens are extremely easy to grow!

 For growing a particular Microgreen, it is advisable to take Microgreen seeds specifically, instead of mature vegetable seeds.
 Microgreens cannot be grown from regular seeds, you should use microgreen seeds only.
-You can shop 24 different varieties of Microgreens @AllThatGrows.in.
+You can order over 30 different varieties of Microgreens seeds online from AllThatGrows.

 Planting Soil works the best, but you may use any soil from your garden too.
 The soil should not contain any chemical or pesticide quantities, in order to grow Microgreens organic and healthy.